 Part of the problem with measuring ROI is that there can be so many intangible gains from marketing that don’t necessarily add obvious pounds to your bottom line.

-You can establish your expertise in your niche, increase your brand awareness, increase your customer satisfaction, build a community and so much more with the right marketing, but it’s incredibly difficult to put a monetary amount on those things and decide what they mean in terms of actual profits.
+and so much more with the right marketing.
+But, it’s incredibly difficult to assign a monetary value and decide what role they play in generating profits.

 Tracking Leads Through The Whole Buyer’s Journey